 Content on lead generating landing pages should not be centered around organic search position, as that's not generally where you're generating traffic from.
 People will most likely land on the landing page via an ad campaign or via links (through a blog or an email campaign).

-If your lead-generating landing page does well on the SERP, then good, leave it at that, but the primary purpose of the content is to gain attention of the page visitors and persuade them to perform a certain desired action.
+If your lead-generating landing page does well on the SERP, then good, leave it at that, but the primary purpose of the content is to gain the attention of the page visitors and persuade them to perform a certain desired action.
 A desired action may be something like: downloading content like a product pricing guide, a camera specification sheet, a social media checklist, or even a CTA to call the store for their new offers.

 Good content writing is subjective, but there is a structural breakdown to judge content, especially on the landing page or web.